NS24303/PythonTraining/README.md

 - outputs as hex

 ### show_ver.py
-script for taking a fixed out and performing following:
+script for taking a fixed output and performing following:
 - strip leading and trialing whitespace
 - split output to grab model and serial
 - convert field to lower case